immutable/wallet-contracts/scripts/biconomy/README.md

 # Biconomy Nexus Integration

-This directory contains the complete Passport-Nexus hybrid infrastructure implementation, deployment scripts, and wallet management tools.
+This directory contains the **complete and production-ready** Passport-Nexus hybrid infrastructure implementation.
+All temporary files have been cleaned up and only essential components remain.

 ## Project Structure